kawa-analytics/kawa-toolkits/README.md

 Kawa Toolkits are yaml files that list tools with a readable display name and the path to the associated scripts.
+The toolkit files must be called: `kawa-toolkit.yaml`.
+(The name is important)

 Here is an example of a valid toolkit.
 It points to a script called `gender.py`.
 It will be displayed in Kawa Gui with the name *Guess gender from first name*.